Entheogenic use of cannabis: Ancient Central Asia

-Historical Africa
+Africa

 According to Alfred Dunhill (1924), Africans have had a long tradition of smoking hemp in gourd pipes, asserting that by 1884 the King of the Baluka tribe of the Congo had established a "riamba" or hemp-smoking cult in place of fetish-worship.
 Enormous gourd pipes were used.
 Cannabis was used in Africa to restore appetite and relieve pain of hemorrhoids.
 It was also used as an antiseptic.
 In a number of countries, it was used to treat tetanus, hydrophobia, delirium tremens, infantile convulsions, neuralgia and other nervous disorders, cholera, menorrhagia, rheumatism, hay fever, asthma, skin diseases, and protracted labor during childbirth.

 In Africa, there were a number of cults and sects of hemp worship.
 Pogge and Wissman, during their explorations of 1881, visited the Bashilenge, living on the northern borders of the Lundu, between Sankrua and Balua.
 They found large plots of land around the villages used for the cultivation of hemp.
 Originally there were small clubs of hemp smokers, bound by ties of friendship, but these eventually led to the formation of a religious cult.
 The Bashilenge called themselves Bena Riamba, "the sons of hemp", and their land Lubuku, meaning friendship.
 They greeted each other with the expression "moio", meaning both "hemp" and "life."

 Each tribesman was required to participate in the cult of Riamba and show his devotion by smoking as frequently as possible.
 They attributed universal magical powers to hemp, which was thought to combat all kinds of evil and they took it when they went to war and when they traveled.
 There were initiation rites for new members which usually took place before a war or long journey.
 The hemp pipe assumed a symbolic meaning for the Bashilenge somewhat analogous to the significance which the peace pipe had for American Indians.
 No holiday, no trade agreement, no peace treaty was transacted without it.
 In the middle Sahara region, the Senusi sect also cultivated hemp on a large scale for use in religious ceremonies.